 A fumigation certificate for export demonstrates compliance with these laws, building trust with your partners and authorities in the importing country.

-Ensure your exports always comply with international standards by leveraging Pazago’s digital trade management features.
+Ensure your exports always comply with international standards by utilizing Pazago’s digital trade management features.
 Facilitate smooth customs clearance with expert guidance.

 This certificate ensures that your shipments meet global safety standards by confirming the wood is pest-free.